vEonz121/rpyc/README.md

   return results
 ```

 `distribute_folds` is then called to initiate the distribution of folds to the available servers, passing the data, target, and model.
 The data should be a `pd.DataFrame`, target being a `pd.Series`, and the model being a `LinearSVC`.
-This method should then return a list of strings which is the `replyObj` returned from the `exposed_train_on_fold` method called on each server.
-This should be a string which is the accuracy score of the model trained on their respective folds appended to the results list.
-This list of strings would then be returned to the client after the entire fold iteration process has completed.
+Later on however, any `pd` objects are translated to an `np.array` before transmission, due to technical constraints with marshalling `pd` objects.

+This `distribute_folds` methods then, similar to a classic CV approach, begins generating splits for each fold.
+However, instead of processing the data locally, it delegates the task to an external server, passing `requestObj` into the remote `exposed_train_on_fold` method. (more details on this later during the `Service.py` section)

+Finally, this method consolidates the results of each server's calculations, and returns them as a list.define c

 ```py
 accuracy = skf.distribute_folds(data, target, best_model)